Afif13/CSS-Tip/content/css-ribbon-2/index.md

 tags: posts
 ---

-Create a cool CSS Ribbon with a little code
+Create a cool CSS Ribbon with a few lines of code
 * One element (no pseudo-element)
 * One color definition
 * No fixed width/height (It fits the content size)